 Jump to:

-What makes this biscotti special?
+What makes biscotti special?

 Biscotti are unique because they are twice baked.
 After the batter is baked for the first time, the cookies are sliced into individual portions and baked again to dry them out.
 Double-baking biscotti not only enhances their crisp texture it also removes excess moisture.
 This prolongs their shelf life compared to other types of cookies, helps prevent the growth of mold and preserves their freshness for an extended period.